Impact. For Generations.

 Prepared.
 For Life.

-As Eagle Scout Kaitlyn Crowley says, Scouting is all about perseveringm no matter the circumstances.
-Kaitlyn and nearly a dozen local girls like her were a part of the first class of Female Eagle Scouts in 2021.
+As Eagle Scout Kaitlyn Crowley says, Scouting is all about persevering no matter the circumstances.
+Kaitlyn and nearly a dozen local girls like her were a part of the first class of female Eagle Scouts in 2021.

 More than 360 Scouts in our council earned Scouting’s highest rank in 2021 despite the global pandemic.
 And that’s why we say “GRIT STARTS HERE.”

 Your designated use donation funds outdoor education opportunities such as camp attendance scholarships and camp staff scholarships, provides program supplies and equipment, maintains camp facilities, and provides critical camp staff training.

 Your undesignated use donation to the council’s general fund supports local operations, including strategic initiatives such as implementation of Diversity, Equity & Inclusion awareness and training at all levels.

 Make an Impact for Generations through your donation to the council’s Endowment Fund.
 Recognitions for endowment gifts include the James E. West Fellowship ($1000+) and Second Century Society ($25,000+).

 Supercharge your gift!
 Click here see if your company matches charitable donations or volunteer hours matches.

 Often called golf with guns, sporting clays is a fast-growing pastime among outdoor sports shooters.

 While You Shop